manesec/maketoolkit/README.md

 # Before you need to search, you need to install search db.
 sudo mkt db install HackTricks

+# If you want to support to view .md file, you need to:
+sudo mkt script InstallGlow

 # When it finish just type :
 mkt search reverse shell

+# Enjoy it
 ```

 ## Options